 In extended care and at home, you may work with an occupational therapist to learn techniques for independence in daily life, such as using the toilet, bathing, dressing and cooking.
 Your occupational therapist will determine if a walker or wheelchair may help you regain mobility and independence.

 Bisphosphonates generally aren't recommended for people with kidney problems.
-Rarely, long-term bisphosphonate therapy might cause pain and swelling in the jaw, vision problems or atypical hip fracture.
+Rarely, long-term bisphosphonate therapy might cause pain and swelling in the jaw, vision problems, or an atypical hip fracture.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.